vipulnaik/working-drafts/ark/enumeration-proof.md

 > **Pitfall.** Restricting b to q-powers is essential.
 A recursion over arbitrary block counts implicitly maximises the twist prime independently at each level, whereas the group has a single q; the resulting quantity bounds nothing.

+**C.1 The recursion has a closed form.** The chain-free version of V — the one in Theorem 2.3 of the notes, where b ranges over all prime-power divisors rather than q-powers — collapses:

+> **V(s) = L(s) − 1**, where **L(s)** is the largest prime-power divisor of s; hence **cap(s) = s(L(s) − 1)/2**.
+>
+> *Proof.* Each step replaces s by s/b for a prime-power divisor b > 1 and stops when the argument is a prime power, returning that argument minus 1.
+So the reachable return values are exactly c − 1 for prime powers c dividing s such that s/c is a product of prime powers — which every integer is.
+Hence the maximum is L(s) − 1. ∎

+Verified against the recursion for every s < 4000, with no exceptions.
+This is worth recording because it makes the crude ceiling elementary: no memoised recursion is needed, and its arithmetic content is visibly just the divisor structure of the parts.

+**C.2 The crude ceiling B₀, and why it is not the quantity of interest.** Write

+> **B₀(n) = max over partitions n = Σ sᵢ into parts ≥ 2 of min( minᵢ cap(sᵢ), min_{i<j} sᵢsⱼ )**,

+the right-hand side of the notes' Theorem 2.3.
+Since more parts only shrink minᵢ cap(sᵢ), the maximum is over one- and two-part splits, so B₀ costs **O(n) per value** after a sieve — B₀(200,000) takes a quarter of a second, against the enumeration's measured n^2.9.
+And **μ(n) ≤ B(n) ≤ B₀(n)**: every configuration determines a partition whose parts are valued at least as highly by cap.

+The second inequality is typically strict, and the reason is structural rather than a per-part over-valuation: **B₀'s optimising partition frequently supports no admissible configuration at all.** B₀ ranges over partitions with parts of any size; a configuration additionally fixes chain primes (p, q), requires each part to be Fᵢcᵢ with Fᵢ a q-power and cᵢ a prime power, types each part as p-characteristic or foreign, constrains twists by Lemma B′ and Lemma C, and carries a within-class cross term that B₀ has no notion of.

+> *Worked contrast at n = 1425.* B₀(1425) = 171,991 from the partition 587 + 838, where 587 is prime so cap(587) = C(587,2) = 171,991, cap(838) = 175,142 and the cross term is 491,906.
+No Oliver group realises it.
+Reaching cap(587) needs twist order 293 or 586; as a foreign block Lemma B′ forces that twist to be a power of the top prime, so q = 293, and then 838 = 2·419 is not Fc with F a power of 293 and c a prime power.
+Reading 587 as p-characteristic forces p = 587, and 838 is neither a power of 587 nor prime.
+The enumeration returns **B(1425) = 108,811** from `1x479 + 1x479 + 1x467*` at a consistent (p, q) = (479, 233) — attained, so μ(1425) = 108,811, a factor 0.633 below B₀.

+**What B₀ is therefore good for, and what it is not.** Three genuine uses.
+It is the **robust fallback**: its proof needs only "solvable primitive ⟹ prime-power degree" plus orbit–stabiliser, so it survives intact if Lemma B′ or Lemma C — neither independently scrutinised — turns out to be wrong.
+It is **computable arbitrarily far**, which the enumeration is not.
+And its asymptotics is **cleaner**: with no coherence conditions there are no multiplicative side conditions on shifted primes, so B₀ is governed by additive representation by numbers of large prime-power core, not by the Hardy–Littlewood systems that govern B.

+Against that, B₀ is **loose exactly where it would matter**.
+Its density floor below 3000 is 0.123 (at n = 551), against B's 0.0418, and it sits near 1/4 generically — B₀(200,000) has density 0.2494.
+So it does not identify arithmetically weak n, and it cannot be used to prune the enumeration.
+It is a cheap outer bracket, not a tool.

 ## Part D. Coherence across parts

 **Lemma C (corrected justification).** Let O_i be a p-characteristic part with twist order d_i, and O_j a foreign prime part of size r_j whose translations lie in Γ₁ (Part B).
 The images of Γ₁/Γ₂ in the two parts are C_{d_i} and C_{r_j}.
 The top q-group acts on the cyclic group Γ₁/Γ₂ by conjugation; on part j it induces the twist, of order t_j > 1, and on part i it induces the identity (it acts trivially there).
 If r_j | d_i, the r_j-primary component of Γ₁/Γ₂ surjects onto both images, so the conjugation action cannot be simultaneously trivial on one and of order t_j on the other.
 Hence **gcd(d_i, r_j) = 1**.